-The eight-month fellowship emphasizes experiential learning.
+The seven-month fellowship emphasizes experiential learning.
 Participants hear from local Holocaust survivors, pursue research on a topic of their choice, teach their peers, and participate in community events.
 Upon successful completion of the fellowship, students are credited with up to 60 hours of community service.

 A school year as a fellow includes:

 • Connections with local Holocaust survivors: Fellows have the opportunity to learn firsthand from those who fled Germany, Poland, and other Nazi-occupied countries, and survived concentration camps, such as Auschwitz and Ravensbrück, before starting new lives in the Bay Area.

 • Research in the Tauber Holocaust Library and Archives: Over the course of the year, fellows conduct research using both primary and secondary sources.
 At the conclusion of the program, fellows write a college-level thesis on a topic of their choice.

 • Promotion of education and tolerance: By creating their own lesson plan and teaching it to students at their school, fellows enhance their understanding of the value of remembrance, the importance of Holocaust education, and the connection between the Holocaust and current genocides.

 • Enhanced Media Literacy: Fellows will learn to create a short documentary film with the USC Shoah Foundation’s iWitness program.
 Through the film project, students learn the value of Holocaust survivors’ oral history testimony in the study of history and the importance of bearing witness.